FAQ

 How much is stamp duty?

-You can find out how much stamp duty costs using the stamp duty calculator here
+You can find out how much stamp duty costs by using our calculator here or using the State Revenue Office’s stamp duty calculator here

 Do I have to attend settlement?